carpentries/lessondev-trainer-training/episodes/backwards-design.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Backwards design describes a process for curriculum development that begins with the definition of skills learners will obtain from following the curriculum.
+- Backward design describes a process for curriculum development that begins with the definition of skills learners will obtain from following the curriculum.
-- The main steps of backwards design are:
+- The main steps of backward design are:
   - defining learning outcomes,
   - designing learning experiences to achieve those outcomes,
   - developing content to support these experiences,
   - assessing learners' progress towards the desired outcomes,
   - and evaluating the curriculum design based on this assessment.
-- Backwards design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve specific outcomes?
+- Backward design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve specific outcomes?
-- Creating a new lesson/curriculum with a backwards design can take more time than an alternative, "content-first" approach.
+- Creating a new lesson/curriculum with backward design can take more time than an alternative, "content-first" approach.

 ::::::::::::::::::::::::::::::::::::::::::::::::